 Just think: What would you have worn in the '90s?
 That's a solid starting point for this jewellery trend.

 A crochet top with cherries on top!
 I mean, it doesn't get more "I can't wait to go out" than that.

 If you really want to invest in this trend, Etsy is a treasure trove of crochet, both vintage and new handmade pieces.

 4. CRINKLE CUTS

-Whether you're picknicking or cooking in the ktichen, a little headscarf is actually quite useful.
+Whether you're picnicking or cooking in the kitchen, a little headscarf is actually quite useful.

 We've noticed the trend has been particularly popular in France and Scandinavia.
 England, you're next.

 If you're after that romantic Riviera vibe, the headscarf will do it.

 Matching your headscarf to your dress?
 It's a thing now.